redhat-cip/edeploy/docs/eDeployUserGuide.rst

    to 'Defining the boot configuration' for complete description) shall be defined at build time while PXE booting can do it dynamically

--  a DHCP server to get an automatic network address used during the deployment only
+-  If a DHCP server exists you can get an automatic network address used during the deployment only

+-  If no DHCP server exists, use the IP= command to put a static address to one of your interface to contact the edeploy server like :
+   IP=eth0:192.168.1.254/24,other=none

 The USB bootstrap is built by using the 'img' role available in eDeploy.
 All required parameters shall be provided during the built process.
 A